docksal/service-cli/README.md

 [See docs](https://docs.docksal.io/tools/xdebug/) on using Xdebug for web and cli PHP debugging.

 ## NodeJS

 - nvm
-- node v14.17.3 (following NodeJS LTS release cycle)
+- node v20.12.2 (following NodeJS LTS release cycle)
-- yarn
+- yarn (classic v1)

 NodeJS is installed via `nvm` in the `docker` user's profile inside the image (`/home/docker/.nvm`).

-If you need a different version of node, use `nvm` to install it, e.g., `nvm install 11.6.0`.
+If you need a different version of node, use `nvm` to install it, e.g., `nvm install 21.7.3`.
-Then, use `nvm use 11.6.0` to use it in the current session or `nvm alias default 11.6.0` to use it by default.
+Then, use `nvm use 21.7.3` to use it in the current session or `nvm alias default 21.7.3` to use it by default.

 ## Python